Lockdown latest – a summaryBack to top

 How is Coronavirus affecting Riverside?

-The Coronavirus has brought major challenges for individuals, families and businesses right across the country, and Riverside is no exception.
-We’re having to make significant changes so we can deliver essential services safely, keep customers and staff safe whilst facing staff shortages.
-This means we’ve had to reduce or delay services such as repairs but also provide additional support for vulnerable customers who are elderly, homeless or ill.
-We are also planning for the end of the crisis, when there is likely to be a large backlog of repairs and other services which will need to be tackled quickly.
+As an organisation, we’re having to make big changes so we can deliver essential services safely, keep customers and staff safe whilst facing staff shortages.
+This means we’ve had to reduce or delay services such as repairs but also provide additional support for customers who need it most – those who are elderly, homeless or ill.
+As things change, we’ll keep updating our customers with new information about our services.

 Contacting usBack to top